Evidence-Based Services in Pima County

 The PCJCC Model Court's Evidenced-Based (EB) Services subcommittee has been tasked with researching currently available evidenced-based or evidenced-informed services in our local area.
 The goal of the EB Services subcommittee is to identify, initiate, and expand evidence-based services, including parenting program, substance use disorder treatment, and trauma-specific treatment options for families in dependency cases in Pima County.

-The services included on our EB lists may be narrower in scope that what is currently offered by the local behavioral health community.
-The rationale was based on the subcommittee's decision to only use EB criteria found in the top U.S. clearinghouses for EB programs, including the California Evidenced-Based Clearing House for Child Welfare and SAMHSA's Evidence-Based Practices Resource Center (formerly NREPP).
+The services included on our EB lists may be narrower in scope than what is currently offered by the local behavioral health community.
+The rationale was based on the subcommittee's decision to only use EB criteria found in the top U.S. clearinghouses for EB programs, including:

 Children and their families involved in the child welfare system need access to quality services so they can optimize their ability to resolve the issues that resulted in the initial removal of children, and to avoid future involvement in child welfare.
 Likewise, professionals working with these children and their families need to be able to quickly identify the most effective program and treatment to address the needs of their clients.

 For a program or treatment to be considered evidence-based, it must be implemented with fidelity.
-Monitoring fidelity of a program or treatment is beyond the purview of the EB subcommittee.
+Monitoring fidelity of a program or treatment is beyond the purview of the EB Services subcommittee.
 However, we encourage providers of EB services to self-monitor.
-To support this effort, we have provided a Recommended Fidelity Checklist (CLICK HERE).
+To support this effort, we have provided a Recommended Fidelity Checklist.
+(CLICK HERE for the fidelity checklist)

 Definitions for Evidence-Based Treatment

 The EB subcommittee used the following definitions to guide us in selecting EB programs.